awslabs/graphstorm/docs/source/tutorials/quick-start.rst

             node_embed-00000.pt

-For node classification/regression task, if ``target_ntype`` is provided, the command will generate and save node embeddings on ``target_ntype``, otherwise it will generate embeddings for all node types.
+For node classification/regression task, ``target_ntype`` is necessary, the command will generate and save node embeddings on ``target_ntype``.
+If it requires generating embeddings on multiple nodes, the input ``target_ntype`` should be a list of node types.

-For edge classification/regression task, it ``target_etype`` is provided, the command will generate and save node embeddings on source and destination node types defined in the ``target_etype``, otherwise it will generate embeddings for all node types.
+For edge classification/regression task, ``target_etype`` is necessary, the command will generate and save node embeddings on source and destination node types defined in the ``target_etype``.
+If it requires generating embeddings on multiple nodes, the input ``target_etype`` should be a list of edge types.

 For link prediction task, it will generate and save node embeddings for all node types.